mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/mvc/2022-12-12-spring-mvc-with-gulp-and-webpack.md

 With this configuration, if you run `mvn clean install -DskipTests`, then target directory will not contain any html, js or css files

+> Do not forget the reload your maven configuration !!

 ## Add maven-frontend-plugin

 This plugin [https://github.com/eirslett/frontend-maven-plugin](https://github.com/eirslett/frontend-maven-plugin) will allow us to download Node and NPM locally for our project and we can be able run the npm command while building our application with maven